yashgarg4/Google_ADK/Readme.md

 ## Customization

-- Modify agent instructions or tools in the `subagents/` directory to adjust review criteria or style requirements.
+- Modify agent instructions or tools in the `subagents/` directory to adjust review criteria or can style requirements.